rvarago/rvarago.github.io/_posts/2020-10-02-crosscompiling-cpp-dockcross.md

 $ ./dockcross-linux-armv7 cmake --build build_armv7
 ```

 > For demonstration purposes, I did not specify the image version.
-However, in the real world, we probably want reproducible builds and therefore we should specify the image version, or even stricter, its hash.
+However, in the real world, we probably want reproducible builds, and therefore we should pin a specific image version, or even stricter, its hash.

 That's it!